maximbilan/Calendar-iOS/README.md

 iOS Calendar
 ============

-Calendar component based on iOS7 design.
+Lightweight component based on iOS7 design.
 There're samples for iphone and ipad, and also with using popover.<br>
 ![alt tag](https://raw.github.com/maximbilan/ios_calendar/master/img/img4.png)
 <br>
 Using popover: